rpgreview/papersandpaychecks/cow-orkers.md

 | Survival 	| +0     | +1         |   	    |  +1        |
 | Stealth  	| +2     | +1         |   	    |  +3        |

-*A Dwarf story*

-As a continuing trope, the Dwarfs of the Iron Balls Hills "dug too deep", because they are greedy, and "unleashed ancient evil", which for all intents and purposes is an Ifreet (c.f.).
+*A Dwarf story* As a continuing trope, the Dwarfs of the Iron Balls Hills "dug too deep", because they are greedy, and "unleashed ancient evil", which for all intents and purposes is an Ifreet (c.f.).
 A general call for help is released as this murder-fire demon is wrecking having through the Kingdom of the Iron Balls and, brave as they are, none can stand against this ancient evil.
 Except for the PC Adventurers of course, which must include an duty-bound Dwarf who will go out of their way to rescue the Kingdom.
 The scenario itself doesn't sound particularly comical, but interacting with Dwarfs should be - they fit every possible stereoptype you could imagine.
 Financially thrifty yet desiring great wealth, industrious, organised, heavy (but cheap) drinkers, with an interesting taste in food (see some of the edge cases of Icelandic cuisine for examples), the experience of doing any sort of business with a society of Dwarfes will leave most PC Adventurers flabbergasted.
 Dwarves are *alien*.

 **Elemental**

 Elementals are fundamental forces of nature made animate, which varies according to culture.
 Starting from the Hellenic world and expanding into Europe, the Middle-East and northen Africa, the elements are rather like phase states; Earth, Water, Wind, and Fire.
 In Jainism of India there are also beings that consist of only one substance (*kaya*) however they also the addition of the Plant element.
 One fairly common mistake is that the Chinese "elements" (wu xing) a representative of this type.
 Wu Xing is more about movement rather than being and as a result there are no corresponding elementals.
 Nevertheless, it is from this system of movement that *Fantasy Papers & Paychecks* derives a dominance and overcoming interaction; the Hellenic Water elemental will cause 3* (yes, triple) damage after armour to Fire, which will likewise do the same to Air, which will do the same to Earth, which will do the same to Water.
-If the Plant element is added, then it is Fire that does tripe damage to Plant, and Plant which does the same to Air.
-Don'think about it too much, it's doesn't make too much sense.
+If the Plant element is added, then it is Fire that does triple damage to Plant, and Plant which does the same to Air.
+Don't think about it too much, it's doesn't make too much sense.

 Elementals have physical form, often in a general humanoid shape, which also means that they are subject to physical destruction.
 They can move through their native element at normal speed (the sudden appearance of a burrowing Earth elemental is always an interesting encounter).
 The physical form of each does provide some advantages.
 The Wind elemental obviously has the ability to fly but also does so at double rate ("fly like the wind"), the Earth elemental has double the listed STR (but same size and volume) for the purposes of physical hit points, clobbering and lifting things etc. Fire elementals have the advantage of optionally setting combustible items on fire (STR 5 for dry wood, paper etc, 10 for logs, 20 for leather, 40 for iron etc).
 Water elementals, unlike others, are able to modify their shape and thus are almost impossible to contain.
 If Plant elementals are used they have the ability to Heal wounds (or bruises) on touch, equal to twice the points that they destructively transfer from their own STR.
 Note that this healing ability includes all types of damage, physical, social, or mental.